pian13131/sngn/Leetcode/LeetcodeSummary.md

 # Tree

-- 100   Same Tree
+- [x] 100   Same Tree
-- 101   Symmetric Tree
+- [x] 101   Symmetric Tree
-- 226   Invert Binary Tree
+- [x] 226   Invert Binary Tree
+- [x] 116 Populating Next Right Pointers in Each Node
+- [x] 114 Flatten Binary Tree to Linked List
+- [x] 199 Binary Tree Right Side View
+- [x] 236 Lowest Common Ancestor of a Binary Tree
-- 257   Binary Tree Paths
+- [ ] 257   Binary Tree Paths
-- 112   Path Sum
-- 113   Path Sum II
-- 129   Sum Root to Leaf Numbers
+- [ ] 129   Sum Root to Leaf Numbers
-- 298   Binary Tree Longest Consecutive Sequence
+- [ ] 298   Binary Tree Longest Consecutive Sequence
-- 111   Minimum Depth of Binary Tree
+- [ ] 111   Minimum Depth of Binary Tree
-- 104   Maximum Depth of Binary Tree
+- [ ] 104   Maximum Depth of Binary Tree
-- 110   Balanced Binary Tree
+- [ ] 110   Balanced Binary Tree
-- 124   Binary Tree Maximum Path Sum
+- [ ] 124   Binary Tree Maximum Path Sum
-- 250   Count Univalue Subtrees
+- [ ] 250   Count Univalue Subtrees
-- 366   Find Leaves of Binary Tree
+- [ ] 366   Find Leaves of Binary Tree
-- 337   House Robber III
+- [ ] 337   House Robber III

-Always remember use recursion.
+- Always remember use recursion.

-If consider leaf, use pre to pass the previous root.
+- If consider leaf, use pre to pass the previous root.

-You can even traverse with two or more nodes at the same time.
+- You can even traverse with two or more nodes at the same time.

-The **recurssion order** means a lot
+- The **recursion order** means a lot

+- The most important part of **recurssion** is understand the definition of the `recursion() `

+- believe the definition of the recurrsion function and the frame work will handle the rest

 ```python
 def traverseTree(self, root):